 By the 1970s, the post-war suburban boom had drained downtown of virtually all it's vitality.
 As downtown increasingly become a haven for society's cast-offs, civic leaders designated Skid Row a “Containment Zone” for the mentally ill, the homeless, and those suffering substance abuse problems.
 To house this growing population, the City set about preserving and upgrading its then deteriorating stock of SRO buildings.

 The 1980s brought new industry to Central City East including cold storage and import/export businesses.
-In 1985, these businesses came together to advocate for the Industrial District and in 1998 a formal BID, the Central City East Association (CCEA) was created.
-These industries remain here to this day and continue to thrive.
-Some current facts about these businesses from CCEA below:
+Many of these industries remain here to this day and continue to thrive.

 There has always been a sort of symbiosis between the local marginalized population and local businesses that have hired from within their ranks.
 Notably, there is at least one industrial business and one Mission which have been operating continuously in the area for over a century.

 In the Skid Row district, great strides have been made recently including reduced crime and improved street sanitation (especially with regards to the City's Operation Healthy Streets program) but much can and should be done to re-imagine what this neighborhood could look like in the future.
 For more on the history of Skid Row, click here.